-- The LOGR couple data set must be formatted at a z/OS Version 1 Release 2 (HBB7705) level or later. - The IXGINVNT request must be submitted on a system at z/OS Version 1 Release 3 or later. - The structure specified on the STRUCTNAME parameter must be defined in a structure definition in the LOGR policy. - All connections (active or failed) to the log stream must be disconnected.
+The LOGR couple data set must be formatted at a z/OS Release 2 level or higher.

+- The IXGINVNT request must be submitted on a system at z/OS Release 3 or higher. - The structure specified on the STRUCTNAME parameter must be defined in a structure definition in the LOGR policy. - All connections (active or failed) to the log stream must be disconnected.